 Initially, it was for my research into physicians’ communication styles during their consultations with patients.
-I thought collecting articles (from any category) would give me a chance to look at what features or skills a group of people seek, expect and assess.
+But I thought collecting articles (from any contextual category) would give me a chance to look at what features or skills a group of people seek, expect and assess.

 Recently, my curiosity for communication skills has grown, and I have become more aware of how important having even just a hint of a solution is, for better communication with people you interact with.

 The articles I’ve collected can roughly be divided into four categories: